Unit standard definitions and explanations

 Change reports

-Every time a change is made to unit standards, a report is published on the NZQA website at the same time as the new versions.
-These change reports summarise the main changes that have been made to the standards, their rationale, and standard expiry dates, among other things.
+Every time a unit standard changes, a change report is published on our website at the same time as the new versions.

 Review